IceZYin/2022-VR-dynamic-GrIS/README.md

 Simulation output is stored on NCAR HPC systems and is not included in this repository because of file size limitations.

-Users interested in reproducing the analyses should contact the corresponding author.
+Users interested in the raw model output should contact the corresponding author.

-Preprocessed data used by the plotting scripts are stored in an open repository Zenodo (Herrington & Yin, [2024](https://zenodo.org/records/15049546)).
+Preprocessed data used by the analyzing and plotting scripts are stored in an open repository Zenodo (Herrington & Yin, [2024](https://zenodo.org/records/15049546)).

 ## Notes